 - For more information, visit our Events page.

 - Each semester, the College of Music generously makes complimentary tickets available to members of UNTRA for selected concerts.
-Visit our Events page to view a list of concerts for which complimentary tickets are available.
+Members are notified by email the list of concerts for which complimentary tickets are available.
+We also regularly enjoy exclusive preconcert talks by the conductors of selected concerts.

 Mean Green Sports